NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 9. How does mental health affect productivity, and how is this mediated by access to healthcare?
 - 9.1.
 How does mental health affect productivity?
 - 9.2.
 How is lost productivity mediated by treatment and access to treatment?
+- 9.3.
+Same as the above, with a different operationalization
 10. How does access to mental health ressources vary with a variety of factors?
 - 10.1.
 By countries or continent.
 - 10.2.
 By race/ethnicity.